 Policy makers are predominantly centrally located often a distance from the point of delivery where, it is argued, the environment is highly variable, pressured and political, often requiring negotiation and interpretation during the process of implementation.
-Historically, implementation analysis adopted two distinct approaches: bottom-up theorists (cf. Lipsky, 1980) suggested that the role of street-level bureaucrats (e.g. club officers at the point of delivery) should be the focus for analysis; top-down theorists (cf. Hogwood & Gunn, 1984), assume a perfect rational process as the starting point, although acknowledged as unattainable by the top-down theorists, with the focus being on the central policy-makers.
+Historically, implementation analysis adopted two distinct approaches: bottom-up theorists (cf. Lipsky, 1980) suggested that the role of street-level bureaucrats (e.g. club members at the point of delivery) should be the focus for analysis; top-down theorists (cf. Hogwood & Gunn, 1984), assume a perfect rational process as the starting point, although acknowledged as unattainable by the top-down theorists, with the focus being on the central policy-makers.
 Subsequently, theorists have developed a synthesis of the two approaches, such as Matland's (1995) ambiguity-conflict model.
 These models have established the theoretical framework that has guided this research.

-3. Methodology, research design and data analysis This research adopted a qualitative approach using case studies from three sports: swimming, rugby union and boxing.
-Data collection consisted of document analysis (from both clubs and NGBs) plus interviews with club officers and NGB officials.
+Methodology, research design and data analysis

+This research adopted a qualitative approach using case studies from three sports: swimming, rugby union and boxing.
+Data collection consisted of document analysis (from both clubs, NGBs and Sport England) plus interviews with club members, NGB officials and a senior Sport England official.
 Two clubs from each sport were examined (one urban, one rural) which, yielded interview data from between eight to twelve club officers per sport.
-Club officer selection was based on positions of authority within the committee who had knowledge of Clubmark.
+Club officer selection was based on positions of authority within the committee who had some knowledge of Clubmark.
 Three to four NGB officials from each sport provided data for the top-down perspective of policy implementation.

-4. Results, discussion and implications/conclusions
+Results, discussion and implications/conclusions

-The (preliminary) main findings from the research are: a) implementation is not straightforward; NGBs have to be flexible with their strategies and be willing to adapt certain Clubmark criteria due to the varying capacities of clubs; b) NGBs need to be aware of the constraints of a club's environment in an attempt to ensure successful implementation; c) accreditation prestige, hence a clubs' motivation, varied across sports; and d) the role of club officers (volunteers), as implementing agents, is fundamental in the policy process.
+The main findings from the research, which will be presented are: a) implementation is not straightforward; NGBs have to be flexible with their strategies and be willing to adapt certain Clubmark criteria due to the varying capacities of clubs; b) NGBs need to be aware of the constraints of a club's environment in an attempt to ensure successful implementation; c) accreditation prestige, hence a clubs' motivation, varied across sports; and d) the role of club members (volunteers), as implementing agents, is fundamental in the policy process.
+The analysis highlighted the importance of ensuring policy is written for the intended recipients to be effective; understanding the distinct socio-demographics of the street-level bureaucrats (club volunteers) across sport club contexts is fundamental for successful implementation of Clubmark.